CompOpt4Apps/IanHydroframeWork/test_domains/sinusoidal/Readme.md

 ```

-# TCL Script
+# TCL Script `sinusoidal-run.sh`
-The tcl script `assets/sinusoida.tcl` is what sets up the ParFlow database and executes ParFlow.
+The tcl script `assets/sinusoidal.tcl` is what sets up the ParFlow database and executes ParFlow.
-It can be used directly, but in larger processes (such performance data-collection) requires manual management of the output.
+It can be used directly, but in larger processes (such performance data-collection) requires manual management
-This management is precisely why the run script exists.
+of the output.

+FIXME: why is sinuisoidal.tcl in a subdirectory?
+Why not just in sinusoidal?

+FIXME: show how to use sinusoidal-run.sh instead of having to do the above setup for tcl

 ## Script Arguments
 Both the bash run-script and the tcl test scrip accepts the following parameters in this order: